 The Slow Down, Move Over law, passed in 2003, is designed to protect first responders-including police officers, firefighters and paramedics-who are tending to a roadside call.
 CAA advocated to have tow trucks included in the Slow Down, Move Over legislation and, in 2015, the Highway Traffic Act was finally amended to include them.
-This means drivers approaching an emergency vehicle-or tow truck-with lights flashing must slow down and, if safe to do so, move over.
+This means drivers approaching an emergency vehicle-or tow truck-with lights flashing must slow down and, if safe to move over, do so.